TritonDataCenter/rfd/rfd/0163/README.md

 ## sdcadm

+**XXX update pending review of firewaller agent section**

-Despite of the final components we need to deploy, i.e. add or not AuditAPI, or just deploy `cwlogd` to a given set of CNs, we need to add a `sdcadm post-setup` subcommand which will be responsible to create the required SAPI services/instances.
+Despite of the final components we need to deploy, i.e. add or not AuditAPI, or just deploy `cfwlogd` to a given set of CNs, we need to add a `sdcadm post-setup` subcommand which will be responsible to create the required SAPI services/instances.

 (`sdcadm post-setup` itself will appreciate some general purpose refactoring, given we have a lot of similar subcommands sharing intention and more code than differences but using c&p instead of something easier to maintain.
 That's obviously part of a separated problem).